-Though it already has the distinction of being the second-busiest intercity passenger rail corridor in the United States, the Pacific Surfliner service has great potential for increased ridership, revenue, better service coordination, and improved performance.
-In early 2019, the LOSSAN Agency initiated a service optimization study for the entire corridor.
+Though it already has the distinction of being the second-busiest intercity passenger rail corridor in the United States, the Pacific Surfliner service has great potential for increased ridership, revenue, enhanced service coordination, and improved on-time performance.
+In March 2019, the LOSSAN Agency initiated a service optimization study for the entire corridor.
 The intent of this analysis is to coordinate with host railroads to establish a two- and five-year strategy to optimize service in the corridor.
 This strategy includes adding up to three new roundtrips for the Pacific Surfliner and implementing some of the early infrastructure and service objectives outlined in Metrolink's Southern California Optimized Rail Expansion (SCORE) program.
+It is anticipated that results from this effort will be available sometime during the first quarter of calendar year 2020.